What Are the EAP Method Requirements For WPA3-Enterprise?

 WPA3-Enterprise comes in three modes:

-1. Standard Mode: It uses AES-CCMP with a 128-bit key, which is the same as WPA2 but with stricter authentication method requirements.
+1. WPA3-Enterprise Only (standard mode): This mode uses AES-CCMP with a 128-bit key, which is the same as WPA2 but with stricter authentication method requirements.

-2. Enterprise Transition Mode: WPA3-Enterprise Transition Mode is a feature that allows organizations to support both WPA2-Enterprise and WPA3-Enterprise devices on the same Wi-Fi network, during a gradual upgrade to WPA3.
+2. WPA3-Enterprise Transition: This mode enables organizations to support both WPA2-Enterprise and WPA3-Enterprise devices on the same Wi-Fi network, especially during a gradual upgrade to WPA3.

-3. 192-bit Mode: Built for high-security environments like government and finance, using GCMP-256 encryption and requiring Suite B-compliant EAP methods.
+3. WPA3-Enterprise 192-Bit: This mode is built for high-security environments like government and finance, using GCMP-256 encryption and requiring Suite B-compliant EAP methods.

 What Are EAP Methods and Why Do They Matter?